40th president of the United States whose controversial economics philosophy, Reaganomics, impacted the latter part of

 He gave a 1964 televised speech called A Time for Choosing in support of presidential contender Barry Goldwater, a speech that would be credited with jumpstarting his political career.

 He and his first wife, Academy Award-winner Jane Wyman, divorced in 1948.
-He married Nancy Davis in 1952.
+He married Nancy Reagan in 1952.
 He had four biological children, Ronald Jr., Patti, Christine and Maureen, and adopted a son named Michael.

 He and Lee Marvin co-starred in his final film, 1964's The Killers.